isomerpages/ura-ilsg-cms/_2025-programmes/GastroBeats.md

 <p>Embark on a culinary adventure, where irresistible flavours from around
 the world await — from delectable street food to gourmet delights, there is something to satisfy every craving!&nbsp;</p>
-<p>GastroBeats is a celebration of diversity and community spirit.
-Explore
+<p><em>GastroBeats</em> is a celebration of diversity and community spirit.
-vibrant retail zones offering unique products and treasured finds from local creators and small businesses.
+Explore vibrant retail zones offering unique products and treasured finds from local creators and small businesses.
 Do not forget to bring your furry companions along to the pet-friendly zones.
 There is fun in store for everyone!&nbsp;</p>
-<p>Feel the pulse of GastroBeats with daily live music performances that
+<p>Feel the pulse of <em>GastroBeats</em> with daily live music performances
-keep the energy pumped up all night long!&nbsp;</p>
+that keep the energy pumped up all night long!&nbsp;</p>
 <p>Do not miss this year's exciting talent showcases:
 <br>
 </p>
 <p>· <strong>GIG-ers</strong>: Discover emerging music stars as they take
-the stage, mentored by the beloved local band 53A, who serves as the Chief Music Officers (CMOs) of GastroBeats.&nbsp;</p>
+the stage, mentored by the beloved local band 53A, who serves as the Chief Music Officers (CMOs) of <em>GastroBeats</em>.&nbsp;</p>
 <p>· <strong>GB-LETs</strong>: Watch aspiring food content creators as they
-showcase their culinary skills under the guidance of Aiken Chia and Nina Tan, the Chief Content Officers (CCOs) of GastroBeats.&nbsp;</p>
+showcase their culinary skills under the guidance of Aiken Chia and Nina Tan, the Chief Content Officers (CCOs) of <em>GastroBeats</em>.&nbsp;</p>
 <p>· <strong>GastroBuds</strong>: Watch passionate home cooks turn their
-culinary dreams into thriving food ventures, guided and mentored by The Meatmen Group, the Chief Foodie Officers (CFOs) of GastroBeats.</p>
+culinary dreams into thriving food ventures, guided and mentored by The Meatmen Group, the Chief Foodie Officers (CFOs) of <em>GastroBeats</em>.</p>
 <p></p>
-<p>This year, GastroBeats brings you "Let's Trouble The Water!" — an activation
+<p>This year, <em>GastroBeats</em> brings you "Let's Trouble The Water!" —
-that transforms the Festival Village into a vibrant space for change.
+an activation that transforms the Festival Village into a vibrant space for change.
 Jelilo characters — Captain Skull, One Eye, and Scarface — take centre stage and rally festivalgoers to take collective action against marine pollution and encourage environmental sustainability.
 Using energy-efficient lights, the installations embody i Light Singapore's curatorial theme "To Gather" whilst serving as both a visual spectacle and an educational platform.</p>
 <hr>
 <p></p>
 <p></p>